 Should you buy a laptop with an OLED display?
 The answer is yes, potentially.
 For those not up to speed, OLED laptops are pretty new to the scene.
-The first OLED laptops weren’t introduced until 2016, but they’ve hit the mainstream in 2019; a number of reputable manufacturers, such as Lenovo, Dell, Razer and Alienware, have all released laptops with OLED displays.
-That said, many of today’s more popular laptops are still equipped with LCD displays, including every MacBook.
-(Although, rumor has it that Apple is gearing up to release a 16-inch MacBook Pro with an OLED display this fall.)
+The first OLED laptops weren’t introduced until 2016, but they started to hit the mainstream last year (2019); a number of reputable manufacturers, such as Lenovo, Dell, Razer and Alienware, have all released laptops with OLED displays.
+That said, many of the most popular laptops in 2020 are still equipped with LCD displays, including every MacBook.
 So, what’s the deal?

 The OLED Advantage

 You’ve probably used or at least seen a smartphone or a television with an OLED display.
 OLED, which stands for “Organic Light Emitting Diode,” is a newer display technology that boasts numerous advantages over more traditional LCD displays.
 The main reason why it’s taken this long to get to OLED displays in laptops?
 Simply, it’s a newer technology and it’s been hard to perfect.

 Beautiful Picture: Just like with OLED TVs, laptops with OLED panels are able to produce brighter and more lifelike colors, with superior black levels and contrast.
 The reason for this is the OLED display is able to turn on and off individual pixels, as opposed to groups (or zones) of pixels like in LCD displays, making the OLED display capable of producing a more accurate image.
 It also makes the OLED display more efficient because it’s not illuminating extra pixels, and in fact can save energy in “dark mode” because it requires no power to show the color black.